dapr/dapr/docs/development/preview-features.md

-# Feature Flags
+# Preview Features

 Feature Toggles (a.k.a [feature flags](https://martinfowler.com/articles/feature-toggles.html)) are a powerful way to change runtime behavior without changing the code itself.
 We encourage the use of the feature flags especially for preview features - explicit opt-in, and this document is focused on showing best practices/examples, how to configure and how they can be enabled when appropriate (i.e running e2e tests).

-Dapr feature flags are something between Release Toggles and Ops Toggles and mostly behaving as Kill-Switches with months of longevity.
+Dapr flags for preview features are something between Release Toggles and Ops Toggles and mostly behaving as Kill-Switches with months of longevity.

 ## Declaring